aip-dev/google.aip.dev/aip/cloud/new.md

 only half of a binding could be deleted, thus requiring only a single permission to re-establish the missing half of the binding.

-### Effictive Policies
+### Effective Policies

 An effective policy is the combination of policies applied to the ancestry of a resource.
-For example, determining the effective policy for a VM would require loading the policies attacted to the VM, Project, Folder, and Organization.
+For example, determining the effective policy for a VM would require loading the policies attached to the VM, Project, Folder, and Organization.

-There are multiple combination stragies, and which one chosen depends on the policy system.
-Generally speaking, policies **should** be combined in an additive fashion where leaf nodes take precedence for ALLOW semantics, and the root nodes taking precendence for DENY semantics.
+There are multiple combination strategies, and which one chosen depends on the policy system.
+Generally speaking, policies **should** be combined in an additive fashion where leaf nodes take precedence for ALLOW semantics, and the root nodes taking precedence for DENY semantics.
 This strategy works well for large organizations where administrators need to delegate their responsibility and/or want to set reasonable defaults at the top with overrides being set where needed.